I want to enjoy a healthier & more comfortable home

 Understanding and tackling damp at home

-Many problems like cold or damp can be improved with home improvements and simple changes.
 Damp can be broadly categorised in two ways.

 - Structural damp from leaks, or water ingress from the roof, gutters, windows, or failed damp proof course.
 This is likely to appear as a stain or bubbling of the plastered walls/ceiling where water is present.

-Dangers in damp homes and indoor heating
+Damp homes and heating

 Who can apply